appliedblockchain/launchpad.js/README.md

 # Launchpad

-What is Launchpad?
+## What is Launchpad?
-Base app to start new project.
-The repository is monorepo with api, contract and placeholder for react (frontend) application.
+Launchpad is the ideal scaffolding to start a new project.
+The repository is a monorepo with an api, contract and placeholder for react (frontend) application.
 We are required to use this app as starter for any projects as it provides a good default for API, writing Contracts, CI/CD (CircleCI) & deployment.